mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 ## Alternative Basecallers

 Up until recently, the only basecaller for MinION was the ONT cloud-based basecaller EPI2ME/Metrichor.

+### Community R7 Basecallers

+In March 2016, two alternative community-developed basecallers were released: [nanocall](http://biorxiv.org/content/early/2016/03/28/046086) and [deepnano](http://arxiv.org/abs/1603.09195).
+Both targeted the then current R7 data.

+[Nanocall](https://github.com/mateidavid/nanocall) was developed in Jared Simpson's lab, and performs basecalling using a hidden markov model (like the original R7 Metrichor).

+Deepnano is a python package built on the Theano framework, and uses a deep recurrent neural network (RNN) model to call bases.
+ONT has also moved towards RNN basecalling and this is now the main method for calling R9 reads.

+-here

+Up until recently, the only basecaller for MinION was the ONT cloud-based basecaller EPI2ME/Metrichor.
 However, two alternative basecallers were recently developed in the community: [nanocall](http://biorxiv.org/content/early/2016/03/28/046086) and [deepnano](http://arxiv.org/abs/1603.09195).
 They were released almost simultaneously.
 We are going to take a quick look at each of them here.

 ### Nanocall